Geometric inequalities for critical metrics of the volume functional: Background

-In order to proceed it is crucial to recall a gradient estimate, so called {\it the reverse Łojasiewicz inequality}, on the behaviour of an analytic function near a critical point (cf. \cite{tesestefano}, Theorem 1.1.7).
+In order to proceed, it is crucial to recall a gradient estimate, so called {\it the reverse Łojasiewicz inequality}, on the behaviour of an analytic function near a critical point (see \cite[Theorem 1.1.7]{tesestefano}).

 \begin{theorem}[Reverse Łojasiewicz Inequality, \cite{tesestefano}] Let $(M^{n},\,g)$ be a Riemannian mani\-fold, let $f:M\to \Bbb{R}$ be a smooth function and $p\in M$ be a local maximum point satisfying: